Charles Chapman (mayor): Marketing

 Chapman firmly believed that the marketing of oranges should begin as soon as they were taken off the tree.
 In the packing houses, the oranges would be clean and handled properly, as too much fruit had been arriving in the markets in poor condition.
 According to Chapman, shipments sent to the markets should include only the very best oranges.
 Chapman also thought that orange brands should build up their reputations and establish trade in specific markets. instead of pandering to many different markets, as brand loyalty mattered significantly.
 He also believed in creating demand for oranges by advertising them as delicious, healthful items of luxury.
 In addition to this, Chapman built his brand's popularity through his impressive crate label design.
 His "Old Mission" brand oranges' crate labels borrowed their name and imagery of Catholic monks and outdoor scenery from a famous novel at the time, Ramona by Helen Hunt Jackson.

 Politics

 A Republican, Chapman was the first mayor of Fullerton, California, serving from 1904 to 1906.

+Business

+Chapman was the first chairman of the board for Bank of America, and when he bought downtown Los Angeles's Chapman Building, he moved the bank headquarters into the building.